muzammilkhn/animated_drawer/README.md

 - Set speed of animations.
 - Set coordinates of X-Axis and Y-Axis to which widget will translate.
 - Set Angle of rotation to which widget will rotate.
+- Set icon to be shown to open drawer and close drawer.
 - Supports gradient colors.
 - Support full customization of widgets
 - Any type of widget can be passed in  HomePageContent and MenuPageContent.